Introducing Steese Highway

 Access points for the Pinnell Mountain Trail are at Mile 85.6 and Mile 107.3.
 The first trailhead is Twelvemile Summit, which offers remarkable alpine views and is often snowy well into June.
 Even if you have no desire to undertake the three-day trek, the first 2 miles is an easy climb past unusual rock formations.

-The Birch Creek Canoe Route (www.blm.gov/ak) begins at Mile 94, where a short road leads down to a canoe launch on the creek.
+The Birch Creek Canoe Route begins at Mile 94, where a short road leads down to a canoe launch on the creek.
 The wilderness trip is a seven- to 10-day, 110-mile paddle to the exit point, at Mile 140.5 or 147.2 of the highway.
-The overall rating of the river is Class II, but there are some Class III and possibly Class IV parts that require lining your canoe.
+The overall rating of the river is class II, but there are some class III and possibly class IV rapids that require lining your canoe.

-Eagle Summit (elevation 3624ft) at Mile 107 has a parking area for the second trailhead of the Pinnell Mountain Trail.
+Eagle Summit (3624ft), at Mile 107, has a parking area for the second trailhead of the Pinnell Mountain Trail.
 A climb of less than a mile leads to the mountaintop, the highest point along the Steese Hwy and a place where the midnight sun can be observed skimming the horizon around the summer solstice.
 On a clear day, summiting here can feel like ascending to heaven.
 The peak is also near a caribou migration route.

-Twenty miles later the highway passes through Central (Mile 127.5), a former supply stop on the trail from Circle City, and finally to Circle itself (Mile 162, Steese Hwy), once a bustling town of 1200 with theaters, dance halls and 28 saloons.
-Circle was known as the ‘largest log-cabin city in the world’ until the Klondike Gold Rush (1897–98) and was erroneously named by original settlers who thought it sat on the Arctic Circle (which actually lies 50 miles to the north).
+Twenty miles later, the highway passes through Central (Mile 127.5), a former supply stop on the trail from Circle City, and finally to Circle itself (Mile 162), once a bustling town of 1200 people, with theaters, dance halls and 28 saloons.
+Circle, on the Yukon River, grew up during the Klondike Gold Rush (1897–98) and was erroneously named by original settlers who thought it sat on the Arctic Circle (which actually lies 50 miles to the north).